clasqm/yabasiclibs/linuxmisc/README.md

     + For best results your URL should be enclosed in single quotation marks so that it will not get confused by spaces.
     + This routine will not check for that.
     + **System commands used:** *lynx*.

++ **OpenInMdless$**(filename$) - opens a given markdown-formatted text file in the *mdless* markdown viewe in the same terminal window as your program.
+    + Will fail and return an error message if *mdless* does not exist on your system.
+    + For best results your filename should be enclosed in single quotation marks so that it will not get confused by spaces.
+This routine will not check for that.
+    + You may have to CLEAR SCREEN and rebuild your screen afterwards.
+    + **System commands used:** *mdless*.

 + **OpenInNano$**(filename$) - opens a given text file in the *nano* text editor in the same terminal window as your program.
     + Will fail and return an error message if *nano* does not exist on your system.